Multiplicities of cohomological automorphic forms on $\mathrm{GL}_2$ and mod $p$ representations of $\mathrm{GL}_2(\mathbb{Q}_p)$: Mod representations of

-An object $M\in \mathfrak{C}$ is called \emph{coadmissible} if $M^{\vee}$ is admissible in the usual sense.
+An object $M\in \mathfrak{C}$ is called \emph{coadmissible} if $M^{\vee}$ is admissible in the usual sense, i.e. $(M^{\vee})^H$ is finite dimensional for any open subgroup $H$ of $G$.
 This is equivalent to requiring $M$ to be finitely generated over $\F[[K]]$ (or equivalently, finitely generated over $\F[[H]]$ for any open compact subgroup $H\subset K$).